Skip to main content

 Faculty and Research

-Our Faculty represents a wide swath of the College of Arts and Humanities, including the Departments of English, History, and Art History, and the School of Languages, Literatures, and Cultures.
-The Program has teaching and research strengths in world cinema, film and media theory, early cinema, feminist and women’s cinema, the history of American cinema, science and the moving image, and various national cinemas throughout the world.
+Cinema and media studies faculty represent a wide swath of the College of Arts and Humanities, including the immersive media design program, the Departments of Art History and Archaeology, English and History, and the School of Languages, Literatures, and Cultures.
+The program has teaching and research strengths in world cinema, film and media theory, early cinema, feminist and women’s cinema, the history of American cinema, science and the moving image, and various national cinemas throughout the world.

 Meet the Faculty in Cinema and Media Studies